pbs-assess/csas-style/README.md

 [![Travis build status](https://travis-ci.org/pbs-assess/csas-style.svg?branch=master)](https://travis-ci.org/pbs-assess/csas-style)

+This repository has been archived.
+The style files are now being maintained in https://github.com/pbs-assess/csasdown and you should go there for updates.

 Refer to **res-doc.sty** and **res-doc.bst** from your own document.
 Please do *not* put the text for your document in this repository - this one is just to share and update the style files.

 At some point there will be a minimum working example (based on recent POP and herring assessments).